translate5/translate5/docs/skinning translate5.md

 For security reasons and to provide the posibility to deactivate default views, all valid views has to be listed in the following DB config, category system:

     runtimeOptions.content.viewTemplatesAllowed = ["index", "usage", "test", "source", "newsletter"]

+##Translations
+You can make client-specific translations.
+Therefor you should place your translation-xliff-files into

+    APPLICATION_ROOT/client-specific/locales

+Client-specific translation-files are loaded automatic after all other translation-files.
+So you can overwrite existing translations.
+Also you can define new translations which you use in your special views or layouts or even in your editor-branding as mentioned above.

 ## Other currently used client specific files